Taking aim at the wino-higgsino plane with the LHC

-It is worth noting that these searches cannot match the HL-LHC gains of the mono-boson search for the higgsino region, $\mu \ll M_2$, on the basis of improved statistics, simply because their sensitivities are naturally limited to parameter space with suitable electroweakino mass splitting(s).
-This is also true of the long-lived/disappearing-track search in the mixed wino-higgsino region, which is only sensitive to charginos with lifetimes exceeding $\tau = 0.3\,\text{ns}$ --- and are already well constrained with Run 2 data.
-It is therefore the mono-boson search that should do the heavy lifting in the $(\mu,M_2)$ plane during the run of HL-LHC.
+Altogether, we find that the mono-boson search should do the heavy lifting in the $(\mu,M_2)$ plane during the run of HL-LHC.
 Nevertheless, analyses of all types have a role to play in probing this space, with long-lived tracks searches covering the deep wino region, our mono-boson analysis offering excellent constraints through a wide coverage of the plane, and \emph{e.g.} the hadronic diboson search filling gaps in the mono-boson analysis as $\mu$ begins to approach $M_2$ from above.
 Taken together, if no excess is measured, we project that these analyses can exclude much of the parameter space with $\mu \lesssim 500\,\text{GeV}$ and $M_2 \lesssim 500\text{--}750\,\text{GeV}$ by the end of the LHC's high-luminosity run.
-This is of some interest, as the size of the $\mu$ parameter itself has been proposed as a measure of the electroweak fine-tuning of supersymmetric scenarios as given by the minimization conditions of the Higgs potential \cite{Baer:2012up}.
-This measure of naturalness requires the $\mu$ term no be no more than a few hundred GeV, thus we find that our HL-LHC search will have the power to exclude the ``natural'' region of the MSSM.
+This is of some interest, as the size of the $\mu$ parameter itself has long been proposed as a measure of the electroweak fine-tuning of supersymmetric scenarios as given by the minimization conditions of the Higgs potential \cite{Chan:1997bi,Baer:2012up}.
+This measure of naturalness requires the $\mu$ term not exceed a few hundred GeV, so by this metric we find that our HL-LHC search will have the power to exclude the ``natural'' region of the MSSM.